FIM-92 Stinger: Libyan invasion of Chad

 The French army used 15 firing positions and 30 missiles purchased in 1983 for operations in Chad.
 The 35th Parachute Artillery Regiment made an unsuccessful fire during a Libyan bombardment on 10 September 1987 and shot down a Hercules transport aircraft on 7 July 1988.

 The Chadian government received Stinger missiles from the United States, when Libya invaded the northern part of the African country.

 On 8 October 1987, a Libyan Su-22MK was shot down by a FIM-92A fired by Chadian forces.
 The pilot, Capt.
 Diya al-Din, ejected and was captured.
 He was later granted political asylum by the French government.
 During the recovery operation, a Libyan MiG-23MS was shot down by a FIM-92A.

 Tajik civil war

 Tajik Islamist opposition forces operating from Afghanistan during the 1992–97 Tajik civil war encountered a heavy air campaign launched by Russia and Uzbekistan to prop up the government in Dushanbe that included border and cross-border raids.
-During one of these operations, a Sukhoi Su-24M was shot down on 3 May 1993 with a Stinger fired by opposition.
+During one of these operations, a Sukhoi Su-24M was shot down on 3 May 1993 with a Stinger fired by the opposition.
 Both Russian pilots were rescued.

 Chechen War

 Russian officials claimed several times that the Chechen militia and insurgents possessed US-made Stinger missiles.
 They attributed a few of their aerial losses to the American MANPADS.
-The presence of such missiles was confirmed by photo evidence even though their actual number and origin were not clear.
+The presence of such missiles was confirmed by photo evidence, and were said to originate from Afghan smuggling routes that passed through Georgia.

 It is believed one Sukhoi Su-24 was shot down by a Stinger missile during the Second Chechen War.